Visas

 • E-9 and E-10 visa holders cannot sponsor F-3 dependents.
 This rule predates 2025 and was not changed.

-• Existing F-3 holders must now file their extension simultaneously with the principal holder's renewal.
+• Immigration firms report that existing F-3 holders must file their extension together with the principal holder's renewal.
+Verify your renewal timing at 1345.

 • Processing time for new F-3 applications has increased from roughly 3 months to roughly 4 months, according to Fragomen's April 2025 alert.

-The F-3 (동반) is Korea's dependent visa for the spouse and unmarried children under 20 of qualifying foreign residents.
+The F-3 (동반) is Korea's dependent visa for the spouse and unmarried minor children (18 or younger) of qualifying foreign residents.
 Since April 2025, the Ministry of Justice no longer accepts change-of-status applications for F-3 from inside Korea.
 Family members must now apply at a Korean diplomatic mission abroad (재외공관), except in narrow humanitarian circumstances.
 A second wave of changes on July 1, 2025 added financial thresholds and stricter document requirements.
 If your family is currently in Korea on a tourist entry and you were planning to switch their status, read this guide before making any further plans.

 Who F-3 covers and who can sponsor it

-F-3 is issued to the spouse and unmarried children under 20 of a qualifying principal visa holder.
+F-3 is issued to the spouse and unmarried minor children (미성년 자녀) of a qualifying principal visa holder.
+"Minor child" here means 18 or younger: the cutoff tracks Korea's civil-law age of majority of 19 (민법 제4조), so a child who is 18 at the time of application qualifies, but a 19-year-old, who is legally an adult, does not.
 The principal's visa category determines eligibility.
 The table below lists which categories can sponsor F-3 dependents (as of 2025, verify at HiKorea).

 Principal visaF-3 sponsorship